Planning on traveling with young kids? Here’s some practical advice about traveling with a baby, toddler, or preschooler.

 - Little kids (3 to 6 years old)

-Babies who can sleep for 4-hour chunks of time and don’t seem to mind where they sleep (stroller, carrier, on a blanket on the floor) are perfect for travelling.
+Babies who can sleep for 4-hour chunks of time and don’t seem to mind where they sleep (stroller, carrier, on a blanket on the floor) are perfect for traveling.

-–I had one of each type of baby, so this comes from a certain amount of experience.–
+–I had one of each type of baby, so this advice comes from experience!–

-Here are some reasons why it’s actually quite easy to take a chilled out baby backpacking:
+Here are some reasons why it’s actually quite easy to take a chilled-out baby traveling:

 - They fly for free, and if you book ahead you can get a bassinet seat which means extra legroom!

-- You don’t have to worry about feeding them, or keeping them entertained.
+- You don’t have to worry about feeding them or keeping them entertained.
 They’re usually pretty happy being carried along to whatever restaurant or museum you want.
-The only tricky thing is if you are formula feeding.
-Then you’ll need to make sure you have access to safe drinking water.
+The only trick is if you are formula feeding, then you’ll need to make sure you have access to safe drinking water.

 - A happy, chirpy baby is universally loved.
-Travelling with a baby is a sure way to get more chances to interact with locals.
+Traveling with a baby is a sure way to get more chances to interact with locals.

-Here are a few advantages of backpacking with a toddler:
+Here are a few advantages of traveling with a toddler:

 - Kids less than 2 years old either fly for free or at a greatly reduced price.

-- Toddlers are almost as universally adored as babies.
-Not only will you get to interact with locals, you’ll probably also be given some free stuff: an extra cookie from the bakery store clerk, a bucket of sand toys from a family at the beach.
-Max was once given a slightly imperfect hand-made flute from an artisan.
+- Toddlers are as universally adored as babies.
+Not only will you get to interact with locals, but you’ll probably also be given some free stuff: an extra cookie from the bakery store clerk, a bucket of sand toys from a family at the beach.
+Max was once given a slightly imperfect hand-made flute by an artisan.